AdguardTeam/AdguardKnowledgeBase/02.general/09.license-key/docs.en.md

 2\.
 Depending on whether you want to prolong an existing license Вkey or to purchase a new one, choose the appropriate option.

 3\.
 Choose the license type.
 Currently, we have three different license types - **Premium**, **Standard** and **Mobile**.

-*Note that **Mobile** license only suits for the Android devices.
-AdGuard for iOS is not activated with license key - you can download it from iTunes AppStore.*

 4\.
 Choose the preferred currency, license period and the number of devices you want to use AdGuard on.